sdoboli/Lab8_CSC16_S21/README.md

   - In your browser go to the lab link posted on Blackboard.
-  - Login into your github account and you should see a new repository with the midterm name.
+  - Login into your github account and you should see a new repository with the assignment name.
 Click on the green button Code and then copy the link from the Clone with HTTPS option
-  - Clone the midterm repository on your virtual machine (a new folder will be created with the name of the midterm.
+  - Clone the assignment repository on your virtual machine (a new folder will be created with the name of the assignment.
 All files from the repository will be copied there).
 Type: `git clone add_https_link_from_above`
-  - Check that you have the new midterm folder in /vagrant.
+  - Check that you have the new assignment folder in /vagrant.
 Type:`ls -al`
-  - Change directory to the new midterm folder.
-Type: `cd midterm_folder_name`
+  - Change directory to the new assignment folder.
+Type: `cd assignment_folder_name`
-  - Check the files in the midterm foder.
+  - Check the files in the assignment foder.
 Type: `ls`

 **Congratulations!
-You are now ready to start your midterm.**
+You are now ready to start your assignment.**

 **Midterm Problems**